Shutter Bringup Package¶

 /shutter_position_interface: Shutter hardware interface, which communicates between the robot servos and generic controllers defined in the ROS Control package.

-topic and send the servo angles in radians in a Float64MultiArray
+To send commands to the servos, use the /joint_group_controller/command topic and send the servo angles in radians in a Float64MultiArray message.

 For example, using the command-line: